MrTortoise/MrTortoise.github.io/_posts/2017-03-26-Infrastructure-And-Deployment-Pipeline.md

   - If whole process starts to take more than 10 minutes then it seriously effects iteration speed.
   - When something breaks the ideal is to have a pipeline that allows fixing it and deploying rather rather than spend time scrambling to recover and then fixing it.
-2. Blue - Green deployments
+2. Blue - Green deployments.
 2. Cost is a real issue, building up in a way that greatly limits cost initially, expands organically.
   - This will mean being v clear about redundancy vs resiliency.
   - Focus on discovering requirements on one machine, diminishing returns with load.
 3. Dev and QA environments basically being the same as live.
+4. Clarity surrounding resources available for redundancy and simply redundant resources.

 ## Initial thoughts: